Olšany (Šumperk District): Economy

 The cigarette paper factory is still in operation and is the main employer in Olšany.
 Its products are known under the brand Vážka.

 Transport

-The I/11 road from Šumperk to Červená Voda passes through the municipality.
+The I/11 road from Šumperk to Červená Voda runs through the municipality.

 Sport

 In the municipality is a small ski resort with two ski lifts.

 Sights

 The main landmark of Olšany is the Church of the Annunciation of the Virgin Mary.
 It has a well preserved Gothic core.